Inside: Looking for new Thanksgiving family tradition ideas? Here are 12 Thanksgiving traditions you can start with your family and friends this year.

 5. Write thank you cards to each other

 When the whole family comes together, take the opportunity to thank one another in written form.
-Set out thank you cards, envelopes, and a few pens on a small table, and let the family know what they’re for.
+Set out thank you cards, envelopes, and a few pens on a small table, and encourage the family to put them to good use.

 Each family member can then write thank you cards to each other.
 Cards can be opened when everyone’s back home, or right there at the Thanksgiving table.
 It’s up to your family members.
 But the idea is to uplift each other with words of gratitude.